mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Tie notes to principles, not opinions

+When you suggest a change, you should not only suggest the change, but the reason for the change.
 For example, instead of saying, "We should split this class into two," it's much better to say, "We should split this class into two so that we're in line with the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)."

 Grounding your notes in principles frames the discussion in a constructive way.
-If you cited a specific reason, like "We should make this function private to minimize the class's public interface," the author can't simply respond, "No, I prefer it my way," because you've provided a specific reason and they haven't.
+When you cite a specific reason, like "We should make this function private to minimize the class's public interface," the author can't simply respond, "No, I prefer it my way."
+Or rather, then *can*, but it would look silly because you provided a reason that the change satisfies a goal of the software and they just stated a preference.

-Try to give objective notes.
-If you say, "Refactor, this is ugly," you can't really have a discussion about this.
-Things like "we can avoid duplicating logic if we refactor these lines into a shared function," that frames the discussion in terms of tangible goals.

-Software development is both a science and an art, so it's not always possible to articulate exactly what's wrong with a piece of code in terms of established principles.
-Sometimes things are just ugly or unintuitive and it's hard to pin down exactly why.
-In these cases, try to keep it as objective as possible.
+Software development is both a science and an art.
+In some cases, you can't articulate what's exactly is wrong with a piece of code in terms of established principles.
+Sometimes things are just ugly or unintuitive and it's hard to pin down why.
+In these cases, you can still give feedback, but keep it objective.
 If you say, "**I** found this hard to understand," that's at least an objective statement, as opposed to "**this is** confusing," which is a value judgment and varies by person.

 Provide supporting evidence where possible in the form of links.
-The best thing to link to is your style guide.
+The best thing to link to is the relevant section of your style guide.
 You can also link to documentation for the language or library.
 Highly-upvoted [StackOverflow](https://stackoverflow.com) answers can work as well, but the farther you get from authoritative documentation, the shakier your evidence becomes.

 # More tips

-I'll be publishing the second half of this article in a week or two.
+I'll be publishing the second half of this article in a few weeks or two.
 Stay tuned for additional tips including:

 * Handling excessively large code reviews
-* Recognizing the scope of a review and staying within it
+* Respecting the scope of a review
 * Mitigating stalemates

 *Illustrations by Loraine Yow.
 Thanks to [@global4g](https://twitter.com/global4g) for providing valuable feedback on an early draft of this post.*